11 min read

 The take-away lesson is that multi-master replication is a valuable capability, and it’s reliable and convenient to do it using MapR.

-The ability to do multi-master table replication using MapR-DB offers an obvious benefit for geo-distributed architectures, but it may surprise you to know that with the MapR you also have the ability to do this with streaming data.
-MapR Streams is the message transport capability built into the MapR Data Platform technology, and it makes this geo-distribution of message streams practical.
+The ability to do multi-master table replication using MapR Database offers an obvious benefit for geo-distributed architectures, but it may surprise you to know that with the MapR you also have the ability to do this with streaming data.
+MapR Event Store is the message transport capability built into the MapR Data Platform technology, and it makes this geo-distribution of message streams practical.
 This convergence means that the message stream transport happens on the same cluster as stream processing (and the same as data storage in distributed files and NoSQL database).
 That’s a big advantage even with just one data center and even more so when you need to move data across different locations.

 Figure shows the fundamental capabilities of distributed files, NoSQL database and message stream transport that are engineered together into a single technology, the MapR Data Platform.

 As with tables, MapR Event Store can be replicated in a multi-master fashion, on the same cluster or across data centers, on premise or in cloud.

 From the developer’s point of view, MapR Stream replication makes building an application the same whether the data source is local or near a distant data center.